dtherrick/network-analysis/README.md

    - for network visualizations
 - python>=3.6.5 and required packages
    - for jupyter notebook execution
-   - packages used in this demo are given in [requirements.txt](requirements.txt)
+   - packages used in this demo are given in [pyproject.toml](pyproject.toml) and [poetry.lock](poetry.lock)
+   - We recommend using [Poetry](https://python-poetry.org) for virtual environment and package management.
+See the next section for instructions to install Poetry.
+   -

 ### Installation